jorgegv/rage1/doc/BANKING-DESIGN.md

   - Hero sprites
   - Bullet sprites

-- The dataset where each asset is stored is specified in the GDATA files (REVIEW?).
+- Each asset must be store in the same DATASET as the screen where it is used.
+So the DATASE must be defined for a SCREEN, and it is propagated to all assets used in it.

-- Dataset switches occur on enter_screen events, so there must be a global map stored in regular (non-banked) memory, which maps the screen->dataset relationship (global variable `screen_dataset_map`).
-This is a simple byte array, where the index is the screen number, and the value is the dataset number.
-It occupies at most 256 bytes, since that's the maximum number of screens and datasets.
+- Dataset switches occur on ENTER_SCREEN events, so there must be a global map stored in regular (non-banked) memory, which maps the screen->dataset relationship (global variable `screen_dataset_map`) and the global->local index for the screen.

 - A `game_config` setting selects if the game is to be compiled in for a 48K or 128K Spectrum (e.g.  `spectrum_target` directive, with values